google/starlark-go/doc/spec.md

 ## Name binding and variables

-After a Skylark file is parsed, but before its execution begins, the Skylark interpreter checks statically that the program is well formed.
+After a Starlark file is parsed, but before its execution begins, the Starlark interpreter checks statically that the program is well formed.
 For example, `break` and `continue` statements may appear only within a loop; `if`, `for`, and `return` statements may appear only within a function; and `load` statements may appear only outside any function.